ttimbers/breast_cancer_predictor/README.md

 [here](https://archive.ics.uci.edu/ml/datasets/Breast+Cancer+Wisconsin+\(Diagnostic\)),
 specifically [this
 file](http://mlr.cs.umass.edu/ml/machine-learning-databases/breast-cancer-wisconsin/wdbc.data).
-Each row in the data set represents an image of a tumour sample, including the diagnosis (benign or malignant) and several other measurements (e.g., nucleus texture, perimeter, area, etc.).
+Each row in the data set represents summary statistics from measurements of an image of a tumour sample, including the diagnosis (benign or malignant) and several other measurements (e.g., nucleus texture, perimeter, area, etc.).
 Diagnosis for each image was conducted by physicians.

 To answer the predictive question posed above, we plan to build a predictive classification model.
 Before building our model we will